Airdate: May 6, 2005

 - Bait-and-Switch Sentiment: The Krabby Patty in SpongeBob's dream tells him that "I'll always be with you, right here, and points to his chest.
 SpongeBob asks "My heart?", but the Patty clarifies "actually, your arteries."

-- Bedtime Brainwashing: After using hypnosis to put SpongeBob to sleep, he subliminally tries to get him to tell the krabby patty formula, but it fails and SpongeBob instead gets a dream which gets rid of his fear and he can finally make patties again.
+- Bedtime Brainwashing: After using hypnosis to put SpongeBob to sleep, Plankton subliminally tries to get him to tell the krabby patty formula, but it fails and SpongeBob instead gets a dream which gets rid of his fear and he can finally make patties again.

 - Hammerspace: SpongeBob gets a piano out of nowhere.